The Ultimate Knowledge Management Guide 2024

 • Encouraging employees to share their knowledge through internal knowledge-sharing platforms and communities

-Once knowledge is captured, the next step is to organize it into categories and subcategories in your KMS to make it easy to find, understand, and use.
+Once knowledge is captured, the next step is to organize it into categories and subcategories in your web-based knowledge management systems to make it easy to find, understand, and use.

 It involves categorizing, tagging, classifying, and indexing knowledge resources for easy retrieval.